davoclavo/resume/resume.md

 * **[Recurse Center](http://recurse.com)**, *New York City, NY* - 2015

    * **3 month retreat for programmers**
-        - Wrote a [Clojure library](https://github.com/davoclavo/courjera) wrapper for Coursera private API
+        - Wrote a [Clojure library](https://github.com/davoclavo/courjera) wrapper for Coursera's private API
-        - Made a bathroom stall status server.
-Connected clients such as wifi enabled light bulbs indicator
+        - Made a bathroom stall status notifier, using Raspberry Pi with Docker and Hue lightbulbs.
-        - Created a [tiny library](https://github.com/davoclavo/passplz) for a workshop about Package Deployment, CI, and Coverage reports
+        - Created a [tiny library](https://github.com/davoclavo/passplz) for a workshop about Python package deployment, CI, and test coverage reports

 * **[Tec de Monterrey, Campus Santa Fe](http://www.csf.itesm.mx/)**, *Mexico City, Mexico* - 2007 - 2012

    * **Electrical and Telecommunications Engineering**
-        - Created a platform accompanied with a device to ease grocery shopping by scanning products before trashing them and automatically creating grocery lists
+        - Created a [website and hardware device](https://github.com/buzali/SuperListas) to ease grocery shopping by scanning products before trashing them and automatically creating grocery lists.
         - Modded a barcode scanner to use it as a linear camera for a line following robot
-        - Made an RFID card payment system for buses in Mexico City
+        - Made an RFID card payment system for buses
-        - Built a laser projector with a drawing interface
+        - Built a laser scanner projector with a drawing interface

 * **[Korea Advanced Institute of Science and Technology](https://www.ee.kaist.ac.kr/eng/main.do)**, *Daejeon, South Korea* - 2011